Net Energy Metering (NEM 2)

 Instead of solar customers getting full credit at the retail rate for their energy produced, it is being proposed that the utility would instead credit the clients cents on the dollar.
 This significantly reduces the monetary value of the energy produced by solar.
 More potential changes include imposing non-bypassable fees on solar users, these extraneous fees range from $1,000 to $3,400 per month for a 250 kW system – the larger the system, the greater the fees.

-Thankfully these changes haven’t been approved or passed yet, but there is still time before the end of the year to ensure your new solar system is grandfathered into the current version of NEM 2.0.
-Solar systems under NEM 2.0 will save significantly compared to the new potential changes the program faces next year, so contact us soon to get your application to lock in NEM in its current state.
+These changes are approved, but there is still time before April 2023 to ensure a new solar system is grandfathered into the current version of NEM 2.0.
+Solar systems under NEM 2.0 will save significantly compared to the new potential changes the program faces next year, so contact us soon to get your application to lock in NEM in before it changes to net billing.

 California Commercial and Industrial Electricity Rate Growth